 “‘Scientology is something that you don’t understand,’ he scolded the TV host,’ like a schoolteacher talking to a slow-witted pupil.'” – Andrew Morton

 It was the late spring of 2005, a beautiful time in Virginia because the winter’s cool grays have been replaced by a fresh palette of brilliant hues.
 A commercial was going to be filmed for Gutter Helmet (a product that stops gutters from amassing leaves), and my husband Rick had been hired on as the still photographer.
 It was taking place at the spokesperson’s rural Shenandoah Valley home.
 The spokesperson is rather famous, and the location—and the drive out to it—promised to be gorgeous, so I decided to go along.

 Willard Scott’s 2-story log house was perched atop a hill overlooking a large barn and a cluster of outbuildings.
 Best known as the weatherman for NBC’s The Today Show (from 1980 to 2015), Scott’s had quite an eclectic career.
 Born in Virginia in 1934, he played Bozo the Clown on television in the 1960s, as well as Ronald McDonald for the Washington-area McDonald’s franchise.
 On Today he became known for wishing centenarians happy birthday during a segment sponsored by Smucker’s jellies.

 Despite the fact that the film crew numbered eight—quite an invasion for such a remote spot—I’m happy to report that Willard Scott was a very genial host.

 We were gazing out of a spotless window, admiring the view, when Scott, leaning over my shoulder, asked me if his barn looked familiar.
-Behind him, in his large kitchen, the crew was noisily setting the farm-style table for a quick lunch.
+Behind him, in the large kitchen, the crew was noisily setting the farm-style table for a quick lunch.

 “Well,” I responded, “with the mid-morning shadows it resembles an Andrew Wyeth painting.
 It’s lovely.”
 (Because he’d portrayed Bozo, I was wondering if it was a trick question.)